- Home

 Homeowners approaching the end of their current mortgage deals may be wondering whether to sign up for a fixed rate or a variable one in hopes that a better rate will become available soon.

-The Bank of England’s base rate currently sits at 5.25%, where it has been since August 2023 following fourteen consecutive increases.
-With inflation easing, commentators are predicting that we could see interest rates fall this summer, although it’s impossible to know exactly where rates will go next in an uncertain economic climate.
+The Bank of England’s base rate currently sits at 4.75%, following two rate cuts in August and November 2024.
+However, some commentators expect that we could see higher inflation for longer, which would mean rates are unlikely to fall again any time soon, although it’s impossible to know exactly where they will move next in an uncertain economic climate.

 Is now the right time to get a new mortgage deal?